Kathleen Balfe

-Kathleen Balfe (18 February 1893 – 14 September 1984) was an Irish nationalist who was a founder member of Cumann na mBan in Drogheda and the first woman member of the Drogheda corporation in 1967.
+Kathleen Balfe (18 February 1893 – 14 September 1984) was an Irish nationalist who was a founder member of Cumann na mBan in Drogheda and the first woman member of the Drogheda council in 1967.

 Personal life

 She was born as Catherine Balfe on Chord Road, Drogheda, County Louth, to Hugh Balfe, a labourer, and Rose Russell.
 She had nine siblings, five of which were boys and four girls.
 Her brothers' names were John, Hugh, Patrick, Frances and Joseph.
 Her sisters' names were: Alice, Rose, Mary Frances and Maryann.
 She had a passion for all things Irish and enjoyed dancing at the top of Laurence's gate for American tourists.
 Balfe and her family lived at the address 54 Chord Road during the Irish War of Independence.

 Their house was raided every week for eighteen months.
 Despite the constant raids, Balfe continued to live here with her family until she married her husband Vincent Dempsey.
 They bought a house on Sandyford terrace and had five children: Deirdre, Vincent and Aidan, who are all deceased, and Raymond and Gertie.
 Her husband Vincent died in 1937 at the age of 39 and Balfe became a dress maker to provide for her family.

 Balfe's sister Mary took on the role of a second mother to Balfe's children.
 Born in 1898, Mary was the youngest child of the Balfe family and performed missions with her sister in the Cumann Na mBan.
 Mary lived with her sister until she died in 1975 at the age of 77.
 Balfe's daughter Deirdre, born in 1928, was nine when Vincent died.
 She later married a railway station officer named Richard O’Brien in 1953.
 They had 5 children, Brian, Richard, Carol, Neil, and John.
-Balfe also had great grandchildren named Ciaran, Aine, Daire and Oisin.
+Balfe also had great-grandchildren named Ciaran, Aine, Daire and Oisin.
 Balfe had grandchildren through her other daughter Gertie.
 One of which was named Paula and died in at the age of 19 when she was hit by a vehicle being driven by a drunk driver in 1983.
 Since then, Balfe's daughter Gertie, has made great strides in the prevention of drink driving in Ireland and has recently been awarded the RSA "leading lights in road safety" award.

 She retired at the age of 81 and died ten years later.

 Political life

 She joined the Cumann na mBan in 1917 as a regional founding member of the organisation.
 This was ultimately the beginning of her political career.
-From 1919-1921 she was involved in the War of Independence.
+From 1919 to 1921 she was involved in the War of Independence.
 Balfe's role consisted of visiting her local Royal Irish Constabulary barracks, passing on information to prisoners, and at least once, smuggling a machine gun underneath her coat to be used for an attack on the Ardee barracks, County Louth.

 Described as being Fine Gael to the bone, the loyal supporter ran for and was elected to her local Drogheda Council in 1967.
 A moment in Irish history as she was the first woman to be elected to the council.